pivot-access-ltd/bma-offline-docs/backup/concepts-and-terms.md

 This action, which includes the 'Power off' action, releases a node back into the pool of available nodes, changing a node's status from 'Deployed' (or 'Allocated') to 'Ready'.

 The user has the opportunity to erase the node's storage (disks) before confirming the action.
 You can configure a default erasure setting on the 'Storage' tab of the 'Settings' page.
-See [Disk erasure](/t/disk-erasure/774) for details.

 <a href="#heading--rescue-mode"><h3 id="heading--rescue-mode">Rescue mode</h3></a>